MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 bolus velocities are then the vertical derivative of these functions.
 Here in lies a problem highlighted by :cite:`gretal:98`: the bolus velocities involve multiple derivatives on the potential density field, which can consequently give rise to noise.
-Griffies et al. point out that the GM bolus fluxes can be identically written as a skew flux which involves fewer differential operators.
+Griffies :cite:`gr:98` points out that the GM bolus fluxes can be identically written as a skew flux which involves fewer differential operators.
 Further, combining the skew flux formulation and Redi scheme, substantial cancellations take place to the